RahulXTmCoding/desi-otaku/docs/AZURE_DEPLOYMENT_GUIDE.md

     *   **Verify**: Confirm the Key Vault exists in your Azure subscription.
 3.  **DNS Propagation Delay**: Less common for existing resources, but if the Key Vault was just created, there might be a slight delay.
     *   **Wait**: Give it a few minutes and try running the workflow again.

+### Error: `(Forbidden) Caller is not authorized to perform action on resource.
+Action: 'Microsoft.KeyVault/vaults/secrets/setSecret/action'`
+This error means the Service Principal used by GitHub Actions does not have the necessary permissions to write (set) secrets in your Azure Key Vault.

+**Possible Causes & Solutions:**
+1.  **Incorrect Role Assignment**: The Service Principal might not have the correct role assigned, or the role assignment is not scoped correctly.
+    *   **Verify**: Go to the Azure Portal, navigate to your **Key Vault**, then go to **Access control (IAM)**.
+Check the role assignments for the Service Principal (the Azure AD Application you created, e.g., `GitHubActions-TshirtShop`).
+    *   **Correct**: Ensure the Service Principal has the **Key Vault Administrator** role assigned directly to the Key Vault resource.
+If you previously assigned "Contributor" to the resource group, you might need to add this more specific role.
+    *   **Propagation Delay**: Role assignments can take a few minutes to propagate across Azure.
+If you just made the change, wait 5-10 minutes and try running the workflow again.